iNabiTek/LorD/README.md

 4) Move 'LorD.app' to applications folder (or wherever you like)

-5) Drag the 'LorD.app' from your file browser into a suitable position in the dock (towards the left is recommended)
+5) Drag 'LorD.app' from your file browser into a suitable position in the dock (towards the left is recommended)

 6) Click the app in the dock and it will toggle between light or dark theme